-It took less than minute to inflate with my mouth, and so far we have filled it with fake snow (as above), sand and water and it is still going strong (December 2019 update: well over a year after buying it: it’s still going strong!).
-Please let me know if you end up buying one… perhaps I will also share some ideas about how we play with it, if anyone is interested.
+It took less than minute to inflate with my mouth, and so far we have filled it with fake snow (as above), sand and water and it is still going strong (May 2020 update: 2 years after buying it: it’s still going strong!).
+Please let me know if you end up buying one, I would love to hear how you are getting on with it.